abiswas-odu/roi_convertor/README.md

 #### NEW!!!
 Requesting compute node

-For long running commands like `generate-mask` and `generate-analytics` should not be run on the login node.
+Long-running commands like `generate-mask` and `generate-analytics` should not be run on the login node.
 Please use the command below to first request a compute-node and then setup the above environment there and run the command.

 The command to request for a compute-node is: